Parliaments have a role in scrutinising the work of the government, particularly through Select Committees.

 In June 2014, Chairs and Members of Public Accounts and equivalent Committees of Commonwealth parliaments attending the 4th Westminster Workshop on Parliamentary Financial Scrutiny of Public Expenditure at Westminster constituted the Commonwealth Association of Public Accounts Committees (CAPAC).

-CAPAC is designed to support the work of Commonwealth Public Accounts Committees in promoting good governance, implementing the declaration on these committees contained in the communiqué of the November 2013 Commonwealth Heads of Government Meeting: 'Heads of Government further reaffirmed that strong and independent Parliamentary oversight plays an important role in preserving the trust of citizens in the integrity of government, through Public Accounts Committees that are effective, independent and transparent.'
+CAPAC is designed to support the work of Commonwealth Public Accounts Committees in promoting good governance, implementing the declaration on these committees contained in the communiqué of the November 2013 Commonwealth Heads of Government Meeting: 'Heads of Government further reaffirmed that strong and independent Parliamentary oversight plays an important role in preserving the trust of citizens in the integrity of government, through Public Accounts Committees that are effective, independent and transparent'.
+Meh Hillier MP, the Chair of the UK PAC is currently Chair of CAPAC.

-Funded by the Commonwealth Partnership for Democracy (CP4D) CPA UK will deliver a series of regional CAPAC workshops building on the success of a bespoke Public Accounts Committee Africa - UK PAC Workshop delivered by CPA UK in Kenya in August 2018.
-Fiji will be the first of these focusing on Public Accounts Committees in the Pacific region and will be followed by workshops in Asia and the Caribbean.
+Funded by the Commonwealth Partnership for Democracy (CP4D) CPA UK is currently delivering a series of regional CAPAC workshops building on the success of a bespoke Public Accounts Committee Africa - UK PAC Workshop delivered by CPA UK in Kenya in August 2018.
+Fiji was the first of these workshops focusing on Public Accounts Committees in the Pacific region, this will be followed by workshops in Asia (August 2019) and the Caribbean (January 2020).

 For more information on CAPAC please contact Anna Burt at firstname.lastname@example.org